rockholla/terraform-packer-workshop/exercises/03/README.md

 So now we are actually going to get into it and make some infrastructure happen.
 For this exercise, we are going to:

 1. Initialize our project directory that is this exercise directory
-1. Run a plan to understand why planning makes sense, and should always be a part of your terraform flow
+1. Run a plan to understand why planning makes sense, and should always be a part of your terraform workflow
-1. Actually apply our infrastructure, in this case a single object within our s3 bucket
+1. Actually apply our infrastructure, in this case a creating an AWS EC2 key pair, or ssh key for connecting to instances
-1. Destroy what we stood up
+1. Destroy what we created

 ### Initialization